Saturate/LikeJacker/README.md

 LikeJacker is a jQuery plugin, for doing the evil deed of clickjacking or likejacking.

 It is really easy to use, and shows how this can be done with ease.
-I wrote it some time ago in pure javascript, but as a exericie I converted it to a jQuery plugin.
+I wrote it some time ago in pure JavaScript, but as a exericie I converted it to a jQuery plugin.
 It is for demonstration purposes only.

 Does it work?